AJTortola/COMP3770-Project-17/README.md

 # COMP3770-Project-17 <br>
-Design documents can be found in the design document folder.
+Design documents can be found in the design documents folder.